 - 1. Baseline reliability upgrades, discussed in this Section 2; - 2.
 Operational Performance issue driven upgrades, discussed in Section 2; - 3.
 Market efficiency driven upgrades, discussed in this Section 2; - 4.
 FERC Form No. 715 projects, discussed in Section 2; - 5.
-State public policy projects, discussed in Section 2. as defined in the Operating Agreement.
-Schedule 6, section 1.5.9: - 6.
+State public policy projects, discussed in Section 2. - 6.
 Supplemental Projects by a Transmission Owner, addressed via OATT, Attachment M-3, which could include projects addressing the end of useful life of existing facilities, which, as determined in accordance with good utility practice, is not determined by the facility's service life for accounting or depreciation purposes. - 7.
 Avoidance of system enhancements that do not meet critical substation planning analysis objectives discussed in Section 2.